mamercad/concourse-awx-resource/README.md

 # Concourse AWX Resource

 A [Concource CI](https://concourse-ci.org/) custom resource for [Ansible AWX](https://github.com/ansible/awx).
-Docker images are located [here](https://quay.io/repository/mamercad/concourse-awx-resource), the `Dockerfile` is in the root of this repository.
+Docker images are named `quay.io/mamercad/concourse-awx-resource:latest` and can be viewed [here](https://quay.io/repository/mamercad/concourse-awx-resource), the [Dockerfile](Dockerfile) is in the root of this repository.

-Currently, the resource supports [AWX Job Templates](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html) and [Workflow Job Templates](https://docs.ansible.com/ansible-tower/latest/html/userguide/workflow_templates.html).
+Currently, the resource supports launching [AWX Job Templates](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html) and [Workflow Job Templates](https://docs.ansible.com/ansible-tower/latest/html/userguide/workflow_templates.html).

+## Resource Configuration

+`awx.endpoint`: The API endpoint of the AWX instance.
+Follows the same pattern as the AWX API or CLI, e.g., `https://your.tower.tld`.
+Note the lack of the trailing lash, and, don't provide `/api/v2`.

+`awx.auth`: The authentication context, both `Bearer <oauth_token>` and `Basic <base64_user_colon_pass>` should work.

+## Resource Behavior

+`check`: No-op.

+`in`: No-op.

+`out`: Launches either the job template or the workflow job template, polling it until completion.

+### Parameters

+`awx.type`: (Required) Currently supports either `job_templates` and `workflow_job_templates`.
+The name is plural, but, the behavior is singular (keeping parity with the API terminology).

+`awx.id`: (Required) The ID of the job template or workflow job template to launch.

+`awx.debug`: (Optional, default is `false`) Controls whether or not to enable additional debugging information.

 ## Example Pipeline